 Rooms: Guests are accommodated in the homes of local families, usually being offered the best room in the house, although this is still likely to be basic by western standards.
 Families can usually accommodate no more than 2 guests, so family groups and large groups travelling together will be accommodated in different houses.

-Activities: The afternoon is spend exploring the island, possibly walking to the to the highest point to see the ancient ruins and enjoy views f Lake Titicaca.
+Activities: The afternoon is spent exploring the island, possibly walking to the to the highest point to see the ancient ruins and enjoy views of Lake Titicaca.
 Dinner is taken in the family home, after which all guests are invited to the village dance and provided with traditional clothing.
 This is a great opportunity to meet the local people.

 Facilities: The accommodation is basic but clean.
 Bedding and blankets are provided.
 Guests share the family bathroom.
 The hospitality is warm and genuine and guests are made to feel very welcome, even being invited into the kitchen to witness dinner being cooked.
 There may be only limited or possibly no electricity.